Li Fang (footballer)

-Club career
+Career

-In 2011, Li Fang started his senior football career with China League Two club Sichuan FC as a forward.
+In 2011, Li started his senior football career with China League Two club Sichuan FC as a forward.
 He moved to Terceira Divisão side Pombal in December 2011 and played three matches for Pombal in the 2011-12 season.
 Li returned to Sichuan in June 2012 and then transferred to Segunda Liga side Sporting Covilhã in August 2012.
 On 28 November 2012, he made his debut for Covilhã in a league match against União da Madeira where he coming on as a substitute for Hugo Moreira in the 86th minute.
 He left Covilhã at the end of 2012/13 league season.

 In February 2014, Li transferred to China League One side Chengdu Tiancheng.
 He made his debut for Chengdu on 27 July 2014 in a 2–1 home defeat against Qingdao Hainiu, coming on as a substitute for Gao Xiang in the 82nd minute.
 At Chengdu he would play in midfield and defence, however none of these changes would help in seeing the club avoid relegation at the end of the season, which saw Li become an unattached player in 2015 after Chengdu dissolved due to the downgrade.

 Li joined China Super League side Chongqing Lifan in the 2016 season.
 He made his debut in a 2016 Chinese FA Cup match against Tianjin Quanjian with a 4–0 away defeat, coming on for Yang Yun in the 70th minute.